 Advisement meetings are a critical part of the Interior Design Program.
 Much effort is taken to keep students in the correct sequence.
 The consequence of getting off sequence is the addition of a year to the student's graduation plan.

 It is the responsibility of each student to meet with his or her advisor during the regular advisement period prior to registration each semester.
-Your advisor is Julie Stadler.
-Students should sign up for an appointment at the advising center located in the James I Perkins College of Education on the first floor, room 118.
+Your advisor is Sara Cole.
+Students can schedule appointmenta online at http://www.sfasu.edu/coeadvising/412.asp.
+The College of Education Advising Center is located in the James I Perkins College of Education on the first floor, room 118.
 Drop-in appointments are not acceptable, nor generally available.
-Please schedule a time during the semester.
-This can be done by calling (936) 468-2901 or email firstname.lastname@example.org.
+If you are not a current student in the College of Education or the scheduling system is not working properly, you can call the front desk at 936-468-2901 or stop into PCOE 118.
 Using the student's unofficial transcript, and degree plan, students should develop a tentative schedule prior to their advisement appointment.
 A course sequencing matrix is provided for you as a guide.
 Please review to determine sequence of studio/labs.

 Initiating the Degree Plan